Skip to content

 The ICT Curriculum has been designed to enable every student at St Paul’s to learn and gain fundamental knowledge of digital communication technology.

-Our aim is for all students to become masters of technology and enhance their learning across all subjects whilst at school and thereafter by;
+Our aim is for all students to become masters of technology and enhance their learning across all subjects whilst at school and thereafter by:

-• 🖥️ Identifying how computers work.
+• Identifying how computers work.

-• 🖥️ How computers are programmed.
+• Understanding how computers are programmed.

-• 🖥️ Utilising specialist software application to present data.
+• Utilising specialist software application to present data.

-• 🖥️ Communicating and collaborating within the digital world.
+• Communicating and collaborating within the digital world.

-• 🖥️ Applying logic and sequence to problem-solve.
+• Applying logic and sequence to problem-solve.

 Our vision for ICT at St Paul's

-• 💼 Employability skills through programming at KS3 | KS4
+• Employability skills through programming at KS3 and KS4

-• 🔗 Linking the curriculum to careers | Computing | Engineering | IT | Data
+• Linking the curriculum to careers in computing, engineering, IT and data

-Head of Department: Mr Amal Molefi
+Head of Department: Mr A Molefi